-The Paleomagnetic Unit and Magnetic Anysotropy (PUMA) lab has been updated in 2017 and is now equipped with a whole set of instruments for palaeomagnetic and magnetic fabric analysis.
+The Paleomagnetic Unit and Magnetic Anisotropy (PUMA) lab has been refurbished in 2017 and is now equipped with a new set of instruments for palaeomagnetic and magnetic fabric analysis.

 The lab is currently managed by Carl Stevenson and Marco Maffione and is open to all staff members and students of the University of Birmingham, as well as to external visitors and people form industry.